 Sunset is the best time to indulge in some good travel photography, however, it can be extremely challenging if you don’t know what you’re doing.

 For instance, when shooting at a beach location, you must pay attention to the skies and the tides.
 A low tide would mean that you’d be able to capture the remotest parts that most people can’t reach easily.
 It would give you access to those hard-to-reach caves and coves, bringing out some really amazing perspectives to your pictures.
 You should also check the clouds as wispy clouds bring out colors much better than clear skies.

 Whether you wish to capture images of your newly made acquaintances or are simply looking for some local scoop on the best photography spots, interacting with strangers can open up a whole lot of opportunities for you.

 Try communicating with them in a language they understand.
-No, we aren’t referring to their local language, but the language of smile!
+No, we aren’t referring to their local language, but the language of smiles!
 A smile can go a long way in easing things up and building an instant connection with people in a foreign place.

 Don’t Try Too Hard

 Constantly worrying about that perfect shot won’t get you anywhere.
 It’s alright to have some flaws in the flare, grain, or exposure, to make the image look more realistic.
 Your shots would become instantly more authentic and better once you do away with the pressure of clicking only the best pictures.

 It’s got a lot to do with the Perspective

 Most amateur photographers opt for the default positions while clicking images at tourist hotspots.
 Often, it’s only a few feet that separate a shot worthy of a travel mag appearance from a forgettable one.